jshrake/grimoire-legacy/README.md

     * OpenGL 3.3+, but uses a subset of OpenGL accessible from GLES 3.0

 [Install now](#install) and [learn by example](https://github.com/jshrake/grimoire-examples)!

-**grimoire is in the early stages of development.
-You will encounter bugs and features may change with notice.
-Bug reports, feedback, and PRs are welcomed!**

 ## How?